DrGlaucous/ORGCopy/README.txt

 Program features:
 Drag and drop support for directory names
-Automatic time signature adjustment to account for any differences between songs That's about it...
+Automatic time signature adjustment to account for any differences between songs The ability to combine multiple tracks into 1 (TrackMASHing) That's about it...